anninahelmy/cg-hs2019/Serie 2/assignment2_kiener_portmann/readme.txt

 we added a little bit of the direction-vector.
 Then we checked if an intersection occurred (if an object is blocking the light source) and if we should add up the diffuse and specular contribution.
 However, the number we added is just a wild guess and it seems as if it has more of an impact than anticipated.
-The picture that resulted does not quite seem correct, but it is hard to tell, since we do have some shadows but they're not exactly like in the picture of the expected results.
+The picture that resulted does not quite seem correct, but it is hard to tell, since we do have some shadows but they're not exactly like in the picture of the expected results (screenshot: spheres.shadows.notfinished).
 The reason therefore was that we had a multiplication with the materialfactor at the wrong place in the loop so we multiplied to much.
 That resulted in the second light being cancelled out.
 So there was only one light to produce the shadow, what is exactly what we have seen in the wrong picture.